Are our expectations of dogs truly realistic or fair?

 A Better Question to Ask

-โWhat is my dog feeling, and how can I help them succeed?โ
+Instead of asking, “Why is my dog doing this?” try asking, “What is my dog feeling, and how can I help them succeed?”

 Behavior is only the visible part of the iceberg.
 Beneath it lies real emotion.

-Our dogs arenโt giving us a hard time.
-Theyโre having a hard time, usually because theyโve found themselves in situations they donโt yet have the skills to handle.
+Our dogs are having a hard time, usually because they’ve found themselves in situations they don’t yet have the skills to handle.

 Final Thought

-Instead, letโs raise them, guide them, and support them the way we would a child learning to thrive in a big, complicated world.
-In doing so, we build connection, trust, and love with our dogs.
+Let’s raise them, guide them, and support them the way we would a child learning to navigate a big, complicated world.
+We build connection, trust, and love with our dogs when we do.